dbirks/agent-framework-patterns/README.md

 Interactive travel planning assistant that maintains context across multiple turns by passing `message_history` between runs.
 The agent asks questions and remembers your answers.

 ### [`08_llm_as_judge.py`](08_llm_as_judge.py) - LLM as Judge Pattern
-A writer agent creates LinkedIn posts, and a judge agent (Haiku) validates them against strict criteria (emojis, humble brags, superlatives, hashtags).
+A writer agent creates LinkedIn posts, and a judge agent (claude haiku) validates them against criteria.
 Uses `@agent.output_validator` for automatic retry loops.

 ### [`09_human_in_the_loop.py`](09_human_in_the_loop.py) - Human-in-the-Loop
 Multi-agent goat negotiation where your negotiator agent works with you to buy goats from an unpredictable seller agent.
 You approve or modify each counteroffer before it's sent.